BetterMoneyLabs/whitepaper/texts/forum.md

 As a response to 2008 crisis, Bitcoin peer-to-peer network was launched in January, 2008, which led to a lot of discussions and writings done on rework of money creation, economic interactions, decentralization, and so on.
 Especially as since 2008 we are living through big shifts, geopolitically, geoeconomically, lifestyle-wise.
 Such shifts should inevitably cause changes in monetary landscape, now with mankind equipped with blockchain tech which allows for trustless creation of base proof-of-work assets, transparency of reserves and monetary expansion.
+And Bitcoin introduced the world to the concept of globally neutral money—an asset free from the direct control of any single nation-state.

 Still, after more than 15 years of explosive growth of cryptocurrencies space, there are a lot of unsolved problems in the monetary space which could be solved by cryptocurrencies, programmable money, tokenized real world assets, but they are still unsolved.
 We are going through them below.